cisagov/development-guide/dev_envs/mac-env-setup.md

 gpg --gen-key
 ```

+### Set up your favorite IDE

+- Install your favorite IDE and set up its preferences to your liking
+- For python development, please set up `black` for opinionated linting so your code formatting will match the rest of the codebase

 ### Configure `git`

 To allow access to the saved OSX Keychain credential for command line usage, run:

 > git config --global credential.helper osxkeychain

+- TBD: Add pre-commit hooks etc for the dev team setup